Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/conclusion.md

 Examination of flight period has identified a higher than expected number of records which are deemed to be highly likely to be inaccurate.
 Examination of spatial outliers found few records deemed highly likely to be inaccurate.

+### Data to use in extended Red List
+Given the level of pollution identified between `Correct` and `Considered correct`, the best available action is to treat all `Correct` data as `Considered correct`.
+Accordingly, the expanded dataset used in the extended Red List will involve:

+- All current Red List data
+- All iRecord data identified as `Correct` or `Considered correct`
+- All additional BWARS submitted data

+The iRecord component of the additional data is 155,806 records.
+This is the total number of records:

+- which passed the Checker
+- are in either the `Correct` or `Considered correct` verification_status_2 bracket
+- are between 1992 and 2021 (inclusive)

+### Use of spatial envelopes
+The use of the spatial envelope to identify outliers has emerged as a highly efficient method of targeting limited resources in such a way to derive the maximal positive impact on the Red List spatial assessment criteria.
+Firmer spatial ranges benefit many spatial models, including

+  - Minimum Convex Polygon
+  - Tetrad count
+  - Buffer-Union
+  - Alpha Hull